The mission of the Albertus Magnus College Department of Public Safety is to provide

 The College has a strong partnership with the City of New Haven Police Department (NHPD).
 Often, the College has a NHPD Officer on campus to work alongside of Public Safety.
 The Police Officer is here to serve as both a crime deterrent and as a community partner.

 The Jeanne Clery Disclosure Annual Security and Fire Safety Report

 The Jeanne Clery Disclosure Annual Security and Fire Safety Report is completed each year by Albertus Magnus College in compliance with federal and state regulations (Clery Act and Higher Education Act).
-These required policies and criminal statistics are collected and compiled by the Department of Public Safety and Department of Student Services into the annual Security Report and published by Albertus Magnus College.
+These required policies and criminal statistics are collected and compiled by the Department of Public Safety and Division of Student Affairs into the annual Security Report and published by Albertus Magnus College.
 Albertus Magnus College is required by law to make policy, criminal statistics and information available to the College community and prospective students and employees.
 The Annual Security Report is available on the Albertus Magnus College website.
 Printed copies of this report are available upon request from the Department of Public Safety.

 For All Emergencies